-If the Onion Crop Insurance Pilot Stage Removal Option is in effect (in selected states and counties as approved by the FCIC Board), the first and second stage production guarantee (per acre) percentages are not applicable.
+Element/Item Number Description 37.
+Uninsured Causes (continued): If the Onion Crop Insurance Pilot Stage Removal Option is in effect (in selected states and counties as approved by the FCIC Board), the first and second stage production guarantee (per acre) percentages are not applicable.
 Document in the Narrative or on a Special Report when the option applies.

-Potential NOT Counted: (Stage Adjustment Amount) Explain in the Narrative.
+Potential Not Counted : (Stage Adjustment Amount) Explain in the Narrative.
 Enter the difference between the applicable "first" or "second" stage guarantee per acre and the "final" stage guarantee per acre, multiplied by column 19 entry (to tenths) only when the acreage does not qualify for a final stage guarantee, and there is no uninsured cause of loss.
 This is the Stage Adjustment Amount.

-Potential To Count: Result of per acre appraisal for uninsured causes (taken from appraisal worksheet or other documentation) multiplied by column 19, rounded to tenths.
-Refer to the LAM for information on how to determine uninsured cause appraisals.
-If there are no uninsured causes, MAKE NO ENTRY.
-Explain any entry in the Narrative.

-- a.
-Hail and Fire Exclusion NOT in effect. - (1) Enter the result of multiplying column 19 by NOT LESS than the insured's production guarantee per acre in hundredweight to tenths, for the line, (calculated by multiplying the elected coverage level percentage times the approved APH yield per acre shown on the APH form) for any "P" stage acreage. - (2) On preliminary inspections, advise the insured to keep the harvested production from any acreage damaged SOLELY by uninsured causes separate from other production. - (3) Late and prevented planting acreage guarantees are reduced as provided in the onion provisions. - (4) For acreage that is damaged PARTLY by uninsured causes, enter the result of multiplying the APPRAISED UNINSURED loss of production per acre in hundredweight, to tenths, by column 19 entry for any such acreage. - b.
-When there is late-planted acreage, the applicable production guarantee for such acreage is the production guarantee per-acre that has been reduced for late-planted acreage, multiplied by column 19 entry. - c.
-Refer to the LAM when a Hail and Fire Exclusion is in effect and damage is from hail or fire. - d.
-Enter the result of adding uninsured cause appraisals to hail and fire exclusion appraisals. - e.
-For fire losses, if the insured also has other fire insurance (double coverage), refer to the LAM.
+Potential to Count : Result of per acre appraisal for uninsured causes (taken from appraisal worksheet or other documentation) multiplied by column 19, rounded to tenths.
+Refer to the LAM for information on how to determine uninsured causes appraisals.
+If there are no uninsured causes, make no entry.
+Explain any entry in the Narrative. a.
+Hail and Fire exclusion not in effect.
+(1) Enter the result of multiplying column 19 by not less than the insured's production guarantee per acre in Cwt. to tenths, for the line, (calculated by multiplying the elected coverage level percentage times the approved APH yield per acre shown on the APH from) for any "P" stage acreage.
+(2) On preliminary inspections, advise the insured to keep the harvested production from any acreage damaged solely by uninsured causes separate from other production.
+(3) Late and prevented planting acreage guarantees are reduced as provided in the CP.
+(4) For acreage that is damaged partly by uninsured causes, enter the result of multiplying the appraised uninsured loss of production per acre in Cwt., to tenths, by column 19 entry for any such acreage. b.
+When there is late-planted acreage, the applicable production guarantee for such acreage is the production guarantee, per-acre that has been reduced for late-planted acreage, multiplied by column 19 entry. c.
+Refer to the LAM when a Hail and Fire Exclusion is in effect and damage is from hail or fire.